 Continuing Education Activity

-Argatroban is a medication used in the management of heparin-induced thrombocytopenia (HIT), which is a rare, life-threatening complication of heparin therapy.
+Argatroban is a medication used to manage heparin-induced thrombocytopenia (HIT), which is a rare, life-threatening complication of heparin therapy.
 It is a direct thrombin inhibitor, a class of anticoagulant drugs.
-This activity outlines the indications, action, and contraindications for argatroban as a valuable agent in the prophylaxis and treatment of thrombosis in patients with HIT.
+This activity outlines the indications, action, and contraindications for argatroban as a valuable agent in the prophylaxis and treating thrombosis in patients with HIT.
 This activity also highlights the mechanism of action, adverse event profile, and other key factors (e.g., off-label uses, dosing, pharmacodynamics, pharmacokinetics, monitoring, relevant interactions) pertinent for members of the healthcare team in the management of patients with heparin-induced thrombocytopenia.

-- Identify the mechanism of action and administration of argatroban.
+- Identify the mechanism of action of argatroban.

-- Describe the adverse effects and contraindications of argatroban.
+- Describe the potential adverse effects of argatroban.

-- Review the appropriate monitoring and toxicity of argatroban.
+- Review the appropriate monitoring for patients on argatroban.